 This recommendation would expand the pool of applicants and provide greater latitude for law enforcement leaders to include more candidates, specifically candidates of color to be considered for positions in law enforcement.

 This recommendation is supported by the New York State Sheriffs' Association and the New York State Association of Counties.
-It is recommended that the Tompkins County Legislature and City of Ithaca Common Council pass a resolution recommending these changes to the Civil Service exam process.
+It is recommended that the Tompkins County Legislature and City these changes to the Civil Service exam process.